 In addition, Ms. Olshan regularly advises public companies, boards, private equity clients and members of management on executive compensation and benefits issues arising in the context of mergers, acquisitions, spin-offs, initial public offerings, restructurings and other extraordinary corporate events, including private equity and leveraged buyout transactions.
 She also regularly advises large public companies and individual senior executives on the adoption, revision, and negotiation of executive employment and severance agreements, as well as litigation and controversies involving executive compensation.

-Robert Neis is the Deputy Benefits Tax Counsel in the Office of Tax Policy at the U.S. Treasury Department.
+Robert Neis is the Benefits Tax Counsel in the Office of Tax Policy at the U.S. Treasury Department.
 The Benefits Tax Counsel is responsible for developing and reviewing policy, legislation, regulations, and revenue rulings dealing with all aspects of employee benefits taxation and related matters.
-Mr. Neis joined the Treasury Department in June of 2012 and works on a variety of employee benefits issues, including executive compensation, qualified retirement plans, health care, and fringe benefits.
+Mr. Neis joined the Treasury Department in June of 2012 and works on a variety of employee benefits issues, including qualified retirement plans, health care, executive compensation, employment taxes, and fringe benefits.

 Before joining the Treasury Department, Mr. Neis was a partner in the tax group at the Sutherland law firm.
-His practice focused primarily on executive compensation matters, but he also advised clients on the tax and labor aspects of qualified plans, welfare plans, and fringe benefits.
+His practice focused primarily on executive compensation, qualified plans, welfare plans, and fringe benefits.

 Mr. Neis received his J.D. from Cornell Law School, where he was the editor-in-chief of the Cornell Law Review, and his B.A from Middlebury College.
 He was also law clerk for the Honorable Elbert P. Tuttle on the Eleventh Circuit Court of Appeals.